Price elasticity of supply: Elasticity versus slope

-Types of price elasticity of supply

 When looking at the price elasticity of supply, there are five types.
 The five types are perfectly inelastic supply, relatively inelastic supply, unit elastic supply, relatively elastic supply, and perfectly elastic supply.
 These five types help to show how different products supply quantity changes when faced with changed in price.

 Perfectly inelastic supply: This is when the Es formula equals to zero, meaning that there is no change in the supply when there are price changes.
 This can be the case where there is a limited quantity of supply, for example, if there is only 200 of a certain product made and there will never be any more made, there will be no increase or decrease in the quantity of supply.

 Relatively inelastic supply: This is when the Es formula gives a result between zero and one, meaning that when there is a change in price, the percentage change in supply is lower than the percentage change in price.
 For example, if a product costs $1 and then increases to $1.10 the increase in price is 10% and therefore the change in supply will be less than 10%.

 Unit Elastic supply: This is when the Es formula equals to one, meaning that quantity supplied and price change by the same percentage.
 Using the previous example to show unit elasticity, when there is a 10% increase in price, there will also be a 10% increase in quantity supplied.

 Relatively elastic supply: This is when the Es formula gives a result above one, meaning that when there is a change in price, the percentage change in supply is higher than the percentage change in price.
 Using the above example to show an elastic supply, when there is a 10% increase in price there will be more than a 10% increase in supply.

 Perfectly elastic supply: This is when the Es formula actually gives an infinite result, meaning that the quantity that can be supplied is infinite, however, that is only at a specific price and if the price changes there will be no quantity supplied at all.
 For example, there may be an infinite supply of product at a price of $1 but if that price changes to $1.10 then the supply becomes zero.